Elliot Anderson: Senior career

 Anderson received a first senior England call-up by England manager Thomas Tuchel on 29 August 2025, for 2026 FIFA World Cup qualifiers against Andorra and Serbia.
 He made his England debut on 6 September in a 2–0 win against Andorra.

+In May 2026, Anderson was selected in England's squad for the 2026 FIFA World Cup in which he helped England reach the semi-finals and win the bronze medal.